On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Weisfeiler--Leman for semisimple groups

 \begin{proof} Using \Lem{IdentifyDirectFactors}, we may identify in $\textsf{L}$ the ordered pairs that generate direct factors of $\Soc(G)$.
 Now for $x \in G$ and a pair $(g_{1}, g_{2})$ that generates a direct factor of $\Soc(G)$, define an indicator $Y(x, g_{1}, g_{2}) = 1$ if and only if $x \in \langle g_{1}, g_{2} \rangle$.
 We may use a membership test \cite{BarringtonMcKenzie, TangThesis} to decide in $\textsf{L}$ whether $x \in \langle g_{1}, g_{2} \rangle$.
 Thus, we are able to write down the direct factors of $\Soc(G)$ and their elements in $\textsf{L}$. \end{proof}

-We now prove \Thm{thm:ListSemisimpleIsomorphisms}
+We now prove \Thm{thm:ListSemisimpleIsomorphisms}.

-\begin{proof}[Proof of \Thm{thm:ListSemisimpleIsomorphisms}] We first note that, by \Lem{LemmaProdSimple}, if $\Soc(G) \not \cong \Soc(H)$, then $(4, O(1))$-WL Version II will distinguish $G$ from $H$.
+\begin{proof}[Proof of \Thm{thm:ListSemisimpleIsomorphisms}] By Prop.~\ref{IdentifySemisimple}, we may assume that both groups are semisimple.
+We now note that, by \Lem{LemmaProdSimple}, if $\Soc(G) \not \cong \Soc(H)$, then $(O(1), O(1))$-WL Version II will distinguish $G$ from $H$.
 For in this case, there is some simple normal factor $S \in \Fac(\Soc(G))$ such that there are more copies of $S$ in $\Fac(\Soc(G))$ than in $\Fac(\Soc(H))$.
-Thus under any bijection Duplicator selects, some element of $S$ must get mapped into a simple direct factor of $\Soc(H)$ that is not isomorphic to $S$, and thus by \Lem{LemmaProdSimple}, Spoiler can win with 4 pebbles and 5 rounds.
+Thus under any bijection Duplicator selects, some element of $S$ must get mapped into a simple direct factor of $\Soc(H)$ that is not isomorphic to $S$, and thus by \Lem{LemmaProdSimple}, Spoiler can win with $O(1)$ pebbles and $O(1)$ rounds.

 So suppose $\Soc(G) \cong \Soc(H)$.
 By \Lem{LemmaAC1Factors}, in $\textsf{L}$ we may enumerate the non-Abelian simple direct factors of $\Soc(G)$ and $\Soc(H)$.
 Furthermore, we may decide in $\textsf{L}$---and therefore, $\textsf{SAC}^{1}$---with a membership test \cite{BarringtonMcKenzie, TangThesis} whether two non-Abelian simple direct factors of the socle are conjugate.
 Thus, in $\textsf{SAC}^{1}$, we may compute a decomposition $\Soc(G)$ and $\Soc(H)$ of the form $T_{1}^{t_{1}} \times \cdots \times T_{k}^{t_{k}}$, where each $T_{i}$ is non-Abelian simple and each $T_{i}^{t_{i}}$ is minimal normal.